 • Keep all fire protection-related equipment (e.g., hydrants, hose houses, pumper connections, sprinkler control valves) free of snow and ice for easy access.

-Avoiding roof damage
+Avoiding roof damage from snow

 • Have an adequate number of roof drains, and ensure they are kept open and free of ice.

-Keeping boilers and equipment operational
+Keeping boilers and equipment operational in cold weather

-• Perform regular cold weather maintenance and have an emergency plan.
+• Perform regular cold weather-maintenance and have an emergency plan.

 • Drain water-cooled equipment that is unprotected from cold.